patgpt/the_tobacco_club/firebase schema.md

 ## 1: Define Data Entities

 Define the data entities that will be used for data storage and manipulation.
-Data entities represent the various object types or concepts that our site will interact with, here is a list of data entities for our site:
+Data entities represent the various object types or concepts that our site will interact with.
+Here is a list of data entities for our site:
 - Users
 - Smoking Journals
 - Milestones/Achievements